TVS2004Chaitanya/Virtual-Calculator/README.md

 Virtual Calculator/using open-cv/using google-generativeai

-This is a virtual calculator where you would virtually write the mathemetical equations on the computer screen and google-generativeai is used to calculate it.
-The user interface is done using streamlit
+This code sets up a virtual calculator application using OpenCV, Streamlit, and Google's Generative AI model, Gemini 1.5 Flash.
+It leverages hand tracking for interaction and gesture recognition to select drawing colors and modes

 ## Features